Basic Rights and Responsibilities

 * Note – the Computer Literacy Test may be taken only once.
 Students who do not pass this exam must satisfy the computer literacy requirement with one of the courses listed above.

-Adolescence Education Candidates: Please Note: New York State, as of February 2011, requires that teacher candidates seeking adolescence certification in teaching students with disabilities, along with adolescence certification in a subject area, must be certified as Adolescence Generalists for Teaching Students with Disabilities in grades 7-12.
-To be eligible for this certification, all candidates must have completed six hours of study in college level courses in four areas: English, social science, mathematics, and science, in addition to completing all required pedagogical courses.
+Education Candidates: Please Note: New York State requires that teacher candidates seeking certification must have completed six hours of study in college level courses in four areas: English, social science, mathematics, and science, in addition to completing all required pedagogical courses.
 Mount Saint Mary College students will likely complete most of these distributive requirements as part of the required CORE or general education requirements for the bachelor’s degree.
-However, even if one has met the Mount Saint Mary College general education requirements, these required courses must be met to be eligible to receive New York State certification as an Adolescence Generalist for Teaching Students with Disabilities in grades 7-12.
+However, even if one has met the Mount Saint Mary College general education requirements, these required courses must be met to be eligible to receive any New York State certification.

 - Bachelor of Arts: A major discipline of studies (“major”) leading to a Bachelor of Arts shall consist of not fewer than 20 and not more than 40 credits in an approved major subject over and above courses in that subject taken to meet general education requirements.
 Students enrolled in interdisciplinary programs may not exceed 48 credits in the component disciplines taken together over and above the general education requirements or 39 credits in any single component discipline.
 A minimum of 12 upper-level credits in the major subject (unless otherwise specified by a particular major) must be completed at Mount Saint Mary College.
 A student who exceeds, or plans to exceed, the 40-credit maximum must initiate a request for waiver (waiver form available in the Office of the Registrar) with an academic advisor.
 The advisor makes a recommendation and forwards the request to the division chair.
 The division chair makes a recommendation and forwards the request to the Academic Standards Committee for review and a decision.
 The committee can approve the overload without additional requirements; disapprove the overload; or require the student to take additional non-major courses equivalent to or less than the overload within the major.
 Graduation credits would be 120 plus major overload credits not waived.